Mac user reports on 802.11n Cards, Bases/Routers

 "

 Another note about reported speeds.
 Apple (network utility) only shows link rate.
 But not actual rate.
-(Note: The little-used Airport Client Monitor shows/graphs transmit rates (in kbps) as well as Signal/Noise-Mike) Windows xp shows actual rate and often shows lower because of this.
+(Note: The little-used Airport Client Monitor shows/graphs transmit rates (in kbps) as well as Signal/Noise.)
+Windows xp shows actual rate and often shows lower because of this.
 A utility such as ipnetmonitor for os x will show real rate.

 N and windows XP drivers.

 Boot camp drivers (as of BootCamp v1.1 at least) are outdated.
 They won't enable n speeds.
 Newer ones can be found on web.
-(Yesterday's news had another reminder to a past post here on Win XP Drivers for Broadcom chip 802.11n cards-Mike)

 Settings in xp driver